 18) Survival Knife / Bowie Knife

-A good survival knife will go a long ways — from skinning an animal to cutting rope to simply scaring off a crook with a knife of his own.
+A good knife will go a very long way (see this list of the best survival knives) — from skinning an animal to cutting rope to simply scaring off a crook with a knife of his own.
 Use it to carve markings in trees to mark your path and signal others in your group to specific locations.

 You can never have too much rope.
 If you have a lot of rope you can do everything from complicated tasks such as bridge building for river / creek crossings to simpler tasks such as pulley systems (for hoisting objects into the trees); then of course there’s the basic use of rope which is simply tying one object to another object, like a tarp to the top of a shelter — or a goat to a tree to be used as bait to draw in a lion or pack of wolves to an ambush where you and your team are waiting close by with weapons aimed.